bogosorter/pdfs/readme.md

 write('output.pdf', result);
 ```

+Other complete examples can be found under the `examples` directory.

 [^1]: Yes, there is a need for that.
 The printers at my university only allow two-sided printing, which is awful when you are trying to print sheet music.
 The solution I came up with is to insert blank pages every other page.